jaghaimo/starpocalypse/README.md

 1. There are no pristine ships any more, everything is d-modded.
 Including your starting fleet.
 1. Contraband can happen, and when stability is low, some weapons and ships "disappear" from Military Market and "magically" show up in the Black Market instead.
+1. Access to most Black Markets is impossible while legally docked at the station.
+Speaking of access, you will need to use a fence who will ask for a cut.
 1. Factions are armed to the teeth.
 Any non-hidden market has at least an orbiting station, ground defences, and patrol HQ.
 Hidden bases (pirates and pathers raider bases) only get ground defences.
 1. Your actions have consequences.
 When defeating a fleet, your reputation with seemingly unrelated factions changes as